 Our editors select and review products independently.
-We may earn affiliate commissions from Amazon buying links, which help support our testing.
 Any of these should work great to record Tesla’s dashcam video.
 Speeds are from the manufacturer for the drive sizes listed.
-(April-2020 update)
+(Feb-2022 update)

 Smaller capacity drives (not shown below) are often slower than larger ones.
 Price categories indicate the rough value of items unless otherwise stated.

 |$||up to $24.99|

 SD Cards with Adapter